f32c/f32c/rtl/cpu/README.md

-If bus state is changed during write cycle (before "data_ready" becomes 1), the bus content will be sampled in the clock cycle previuos to the cycle when "data_ready" becomes 1.
+If bus state is changed during write cycle (before "data_ready" becomes 1), the bus content will be sampled in the clock cycle previous to the cycle when "data_ready" becomes 1.

 # cache